ChameleonCloud/docs/source/getting-started/index.rst

 Step 1: Log in to Chameleon
 ===========================

+Just click the “Log in” button situated in the top right corner of `our main page
-Good news: chances are that you won’t even need to create an account to log into Chameleon.
-This is because Chameleon supports federated login: if your institution is a member of `InCommon`_ (most US research and education institutions are) or if you have a Google account you can use a federated login.
-Otherwise, you will be guided to create an account.
-Our login pages will guide you through the process, or you can :ref:`read more about logging into Chameleon via federated login <federation>`.
+<https://www.chameleoncloud.org>`_ -- you probably won’t even need to create an account!

+If your institution is a member of `InCommon`_ (most US research and education institutions are) -- or if you have a Google account -- you can log in with your institutional/Google credentials via the federated login.
+Otherwise, the log in process will guide you to create an account (:ref:`read more about logging into Chameleon via federated login <federation>`).

 On your first Chameleon login you will be asked to accept `terms and conditions
 <https://auth.chameleoncloud.org/auth/realms/chameleon/terms>`_ of use.
 Please,
-note that as part of those terms and conditions you are requested to acknowledge Chameleon in publications you produced using the testbed: see our FAQ for information on `how to reference Chameleon in your publications
+note that as part of those terms and conditions you are requested to acknowledge Chameleon in publications produced using the testbed: see our FAQ for information on `how to reference Chameleon in your publications
 <https://www.chameleoncloud.org/learn/frequently-asked-questions/#toc-how-should-i-reference-chameleon->`_
 and the suggested `acknowledgement text